Decommissioning and deactivating Azure Rights Management

 |You want to stop using Rights Management technologies completely →||Grant a designated administrator super user rights and give this person the RMS Protection Tool.

-This administrator can then use the tool to bulk-decrypt files in folders that were protected by Azure Rights Management so that the files revert to being unprotected and can therefore be read without a Rights Management technology such as Azure RMS or AD RMS.
-This tool can be used with both Azure RMS and AD RMS, so you have the choice of decrypting files before or after you deactivate Azure RMS, or a combination.
+This administrator can then use the tool to bulk-decrypt files in folders that were protected by the Azure Rights Management service so that the files revert to being unprotected and can therefore be read without a Rights Management technology such as Azure Information Protection or AD RMS.
+This tool can be used with both the Azure Rights Management service from Azure Information Protection and AD RMS, so you have the choice of decrypting files before or after you deactivate the Azure Rights Management service, or a combination.

 Also deploy another registry setting to prevent users from protecting new files by setting DisableCreation to 1, as described in Office Registry Settings.